nat-nat33/TFRs/WebDev/11-19-2016-CampingAccident.md

 ###The Problem

 Wyatt, JD, Lindsay, Micah, and their friend Bob go on a camping trip.
 In a rush to go on their fun adventure, the group packed carelessly, and brought on a ton of useless items.
 This backfires terribly when Bob gets mauled by a bear during a hike.
-At this point, Wyatt, JD, Lindsay, and Micah realize that they brought the wrong map, and are actually in a dangerous wild bear natural reserve.
-They must empty their bags of the useless items in order to escape as quickly as possible!
+At this point, Wyatt, JD, Lindsay, and Micah realize that they brought the wrong map, and are actually in dangerous territory filled with wild bears.
+They must empty their bags of the useless items in order to escape as quickly as possible and survive!

 ###Your Mission